ploizides/lauzhack-2025/QUICKSTART.md

 This will:
 - ✓ Test REST API endpoints (/stats, /topics, /facts)
 - ✓ Verify server is running
+- ✗ Does NOT stream audio

-### Option 2: Test with Real Audio Stream
+### Option 3: Stream with FFmpeg (MP3/Live URLs)

-**Requires FFmpeg** (already cloned at C:\Users\loizi\PycharmProjects\ffmpeg)
+**Requires FFmpeg installation**

 ```bash
 python test_audio_client.py
 ```

-This will:
-- ✓ Stream audio from BBC World Service (or local file)
-- ✓ Convert to linear16 PCM format using FFmpeg
-- ✓ Send to Deepgram for transcription
-- ✓ Display real-time transcriptions
-- ✓ Trigger topic detection
-- ✓ Queue fact checks
+Use this for:
+- MP3 or other non-WAV formats
+- Live streaming URLs (BBC World Service)
+- Any format that needs conversion

 ## View Results